whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-05-Oui-Please-Vol-1.6-Subscription-Box-Review-Coupon.md

 </DL>

 <p><i>Note: This lotion did not come sealed.</i></p>
 <p>I can never have enough body lotions and I love the simple yet chic packaging of this one in particular.
 The scent is quite exotic and yet very feminine at the same time.
-I applied it to my hands and it applied really smooth then it dries quickly and left my skin silky smooth.
+I applied it to my hand and it went on really smooth, then it quickly dried and left my skin silky smooth.
 I kid you not.
 I only used it on one hand to compare and wow, there was quite a difference.
-They also suggest that you can pour some of this moisturizer into your bathwater for a Cleopatra-style beauty experience and I can't wait to try that out!
-I'm totally in love with this lotion!</p>
+They also suggest another use for this moisturizer which is to pour some of it into your bathwater for a Cleopatra-style beauty experience.
+That sounds like a plan and I can't wait to try that out!</p>

 <br>